 The Forum of Young Global Leaders is a community of innovators from diverse backgrounds and experiences.
 Search current members and alumni by year awarded, sector or region.

-A technology leader with over 18+ years experience in Enterprise SaaS, AI and Mobile.
-Navrina has held multiple product and business leadership roles at Microsoft and Qualcomm.
+A technology leader with over 18+ years experience in Enterprise SaaS, AI and Mobile, Navrina has held multiple product and business leadership roles at Microsoft and Qualcomm.
+Navrina is a member of the U.S. Department of Commerce National Artificial Intelligence Advisory Committee (NAIAC), which advises the United States President and the National AI Initiative Office.
 Navrina is an executive board member of Mozilla guiding their trustworthy AI charter.
 Navrina is also a young global leader with the World economic forum & was on their future council for AI guiding policies & regulations in responsible AI.

 Navrina holds a Masters in Electrical & Computer Engineering from University of Wisconsin -Madison & an MBA from Marshall School of Business at University of Southern California.